Andrea/andrea.github.io/_posts/2019-05-23-no-longter-damage-tldr.markdown

 * There was a note on a plastic container about how you can bring this to a big store, my nearest one is about 5 miles from here, which I would probably have to drive to, especially If I am buying more food there.
 I wonder if the home delivery would take this instead.
 * Can anything be done about these things that are not recyclable?
 How could we upcycle them?
 * I heard (but not researched yet) that there is some rubbish you can bring back to where you bought it and they will deal with it, but I don't understand if that is true or what does "deal with it" means?
+* How does the Pet process work?
+There is some information [here](https://www.thebalancesmb.com/recycling-polyethylene-terephthalate-pet-2877869).
+Definitely a step in the right direction but given the urgency of the situation with the environment it seems like not enough.
+* What are good alternatives for meat wrapping?
+Are there any secure alternatives?
+* Are there alternative ways to source spinach and other vegetables that come in film wrapping?
+* It is good to know about the sourcing of the materials as well as the recycling capabilities.
+Some packages have [Fsc label](https://ic.fsc.org/en/choosing-fsc/fsc-labels).

 ## All the rubbish in one place